heshamMassoud/say-my-name/README.md

 ###What the Prototype Covers
-1. A deployed instance of Jenkins server on a Kubernetes cluster.
+1. A deployed instance of Jenkins server on a GKE (Google Container Engine) Kubernetes cluster.
 2. Setup of a multi-branched pipeline on Jenkins.
 3. Setup of a production and staging environment for the microservice on the kubernetes cluster.
 4. Development workflow and release to production (and how to switch it to canary-releasing).